pmatos/fezinator/README.md

 ### Extract Command

-The `extract` command analyzes an x86-64 ELF binary and extracts a random assembly code block:
+The `extract` command analyzes an ELF or PE binary and extracts a random assembly code block:

 ```bash
 fezinator extract <binary_path> [OPTIONS]